-Firstly, we selected those lines with $\log (EW/\lambda) \le -4.8$ .
+Firstly, we selected those lines with $\log{(EW/\lambda)} \le -4.8$.
 The objective was to use lines which are on the linear part of the curve of growth, in order to avoid saturated lines and mitigate the effect of "wrong microturbulence" and "wrong damping parameters" which affect strong lines.
-The transition from the linear part to the saturated part of the curve of growth occur at log(EW/ $\lambda$ ) ~ -5.0, more or less independent of stellar parameters (See e.g. Figs. 16.1 to 16.6 of Gray 2005, or Villada & Rossi 1987).
-The transition point is slightly above - 5 for cold models, while slightly below -5 for hot models.
-In addition, the transition value was checked for each benchmark star by constructing empirical curves of growth from the output of the Bologna method.
+The transition from the linear part to the saturated part of the curve of growth occur at $\log{(EW/\lambda)} \sim -5.0$, more or less independent of stellar parameters (See e.g. Figs. 16.1 to 16.6 of Gray 2005, or Villada & Rossi 1987).
+The transition point is slightly above for cool models, while slightly below for hot models.
+In addition, the transition value was checked for each Benchmark Star by constructing empirical curves of growth from the output of the Bologna method.
 For the different kind of stars presented here, the limit of -4.8 seems to be a good compromise between the number of lines and the saturation criterion.